 Certain amounts in the prior periods have been reclassified to conform to the current period's presentation.
-Net earnings and partners' equity have not been affected by these reclassifications.
+Net earnings and total partners' equity and comprehensive income have not been affected by these reclassifications.

 (2) TRANSACTIONS WITH TRANSMONTAIGNE INC. AND MORGAN STANLEY CAPITAL GROUP